Panegyrici Latini: Manuscript tradition

-The Panegyrici Latini make up most of the sixteen pre-400 Latin prose speeches in praise of Roman emperors that survive today.
-(The remaining four consist of three fragmentary speeches from Symmachus and one speech by Ausonius.)
-Only one manuscript of the Panegyrici Latini has survived into the 15th century, when it was discovered in 1433 in a monastery in Mainz, Germany by Johannes Aurispa.
+Of the sixteen surviving Latin speeches written in praise of Roman emperors before the year 400, twelve are included in the Panegyrici Latini.
+The remaining four are three fragmentary speeches by Symmachus and one speech by Ausonius.
+Only one manuscript of the Panegyrici Latini survived into the 15th century, when it was discovered in 1433 in a monastery in Mainz, Germany by Johannes Aurispa.
 That manuscript, known as M (Moguntinus), was copied several times before it was lost.
 Two branches of Italian manuscripts derive from a copy Aurispa made of M, X1 and X2.
 These are also lost, but twenty-seven manuscripts descend from the pair.
 The evidence of the surviving manuscripts suggests that Aurispa's copy of M was made in haste, and that the Italian manuscripts are generally inferior to the other tradition, H.

 Another independent tradition branches off of M: H (at the British Library: Harleianus 2480), N (at Cluj, Romania: Napocensis), and A (at the Uppsala University Library).
 H and N are both 15th-century manuscripts, transcribed in a German hand.
 H shows corrections from a near-contemporary, h.
 N was copied at some time between 1455 and 1460 by the German theologian Johannes Hergot.
 Detailed investigation of the manuscripts by D. Lassandro has revealed that A derives from N and N derives from H. H is usually considered the best surviving manuscript.

 Modern editions of the Panegyrici incorporate variant readings from outside H. For example, when X1 and X2 are in agreement, they sometimes preserve the true reading of M against H. They also contain useful emendations from the intelligent humanist corrector of Vaticanus 1775.
 Early print editions also prove helpful, as Livineius' 1599 Antwerp edition contains variant readings from the work of scholar Franciscus Modius, who made use of another manuscript at the abbey of Saint Bertin at Saint-Omer (Bertinensis).
 Bertinensis is now generally believed to be cognate with, rather than derived from, M. Cuspinianus' 1513 Vienna edition has proved more problematic.
 The relationship of M to the manuscripts Cuspinianus used is a mystery, and additional material, varying in length from single words to whole clauses, is found in Cuspinianus' text and nowhere else.
 Some scholars, like Galletier, reject Cuspinianus' additions in their entirety; Nixon and Rodgers chose to judge each addition separately.
 Puteolanus' 1476 Milan edition and h's corrections have also proved valuable.